inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```

 Remove unnecessary code and add main method and arg parse so that you can pass arguments to the job.
-As an excercise this was written to upload the yellow taxi data and the zones lookup table.
+As an exercise this was written to upload the yellow taxi data and the zones lookup table.

 ```python
 import argparse